kushymittal/Reading-List/README.md

 - [ ] Liar's Poker, Michael   Lewis
 - [ ] The Black Swan: The Impact of the Highly Improbable, Nassim Nicholas Taleb
 - [ ] Uberland: How Algorithms Are Rewriting the Rules of Work, Alex Rosenblat
-- [ ] Prediction Machines: The Simple Economics of Artificial Intelligence, Ajay Agrawal
 - [ ] Winners Take All: The Elite Charade of Changing the World, Anand Giridharadas
 - [ ] The Sovereign Individual: Mastering the Transition to the Information Age, James Dale Davidson
-- [ ] The Book of Why: The New Science of Cause and Effect, Judea Pearl
 - [ ] Collapse: How Societies Choose to Fail or Succeed, Jared Diamond
 - [ ] The Infinite Game, Simon Sinek
 - [ ] Why Nations Fail: The Origins of Power, Prosperity, and Poverty, Daron Acemoğlu